• Skip to primary navigation

 Infant brain damage can occur due to complications related to pregnancy, labor, and delivery.
 It can lead to lifelong conditions, such as cerebral palsy, learning disabilities, or even physical paralysis.
 An infant brain damage lawsuit is a way to get justice and compensation for the child.

 Brain damage is either acquired or congenital.
 Acquired brain damage occurs when one or more factors trigger brain cell death.
-This is most often caused during childbirth by asphyxiation or oxygen deprivation.[1]
+This is most often caused during childbirth by hypoxic-ischaemic encephalopathy, oxygen deprivation in the brain.[1]

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area